IBM/operator-collection-sdk/content/docs/operator-collection-sdk/installation.md

 ## Setup
 ---
-The following steps are required prior to deploying your operator in OpenShift using the IBM Operator Collection SDK playbooks:
+The following steps are required prior to deploying your operator in OpenShift® using the IBM Operator Collection SDK playbooks:

 1. Install the z/OS Cloud Broker Operator in your namespace and create an instance of `ZosCloudBroker`.
 2. Log into the OpenShift cluster from the command line and run the `oc project` command to navigate to the project where the z/OS Cloud Broker Operator is installed.